 CRIMINAL LAW AND HIV NON-DISCLOSURE IN CANADA: QUESTIONS AND ANSWERS

 Under Canadian law, a person living with HIV may be guilty of a crime for not disclosing his or her HIV-positive status before engaging in certain activities.
-A series of info sheets produced by the Canadian HIV/AIDS Legal Network provides general information regarding the state of Canadian criminal law with respect to HIV non-disclosure, and responds to related policy and public health concerns.
+This document, produced by the Canadian HIV/AIDS Legal Network , provides an overview of the current laws and policies governing HIV non-disclosure in Canada:

 These VIDEOS produces by the Canadian HIV/AIDS Legal Network also help and answer many questions: